ay-lab/GhmCN/README.md

 #Then run out auxiliary function as
 utils/Rice_C.sh $ice_normalized $reference_matrix $cell_type
 ```
-In general terms these set of function does:
+In general terms these set of function does step-wise:
-- Dividing iced data per row (to individual files) and make each column a single row.
+- Divide iced data per row into three individual files.
-- Run R's script to force float conversion (to conserve data as `float` otherwise gets lost).
-- Catenate columns-files.
+- Furhter divide in individual files (1000000 coordinates) for easier processing.
+- Run a self-made R script to sequentially load these subfiles and eliminate scientific notation.
+- Merge cleaned files
 - Paste columns into single file.
 - run Perl's `HiC_Pro2Readable.pl` to generate the required file from the parsed data.
 - Separate by chromosome and store them under `src/data/CellType`